sentrychris/circle-buffer/README.md

 - `rewind(): void`

   Moves the buffer backward by one position, removing the last value.
 If the buffer becomes empty, an empty string is added at the beginning.

+## Use Cases

+Suitable for various use cases involving the management of circular buffers that exclusively store strings or characters.
+Some potential use cases include:

+1. **Input History in a Console or Terminal:**
+   - Maintain a history of user inputs with a fixed size.

+2. **Text Animation:**
+   - Create scrolling text displays or text-based animations.

+3. **Textual Undo/Redo Functionality:**
+   - Implement undo and redo functionality for changes made to a string.

+4. **Rotating Text Displays:**
+   - Display a rotating set of messages or information.

+5. **Logging Recent Events:**
+   - Log recent events in a string format within a fixed-size buffer.

+6. **String History in Interactive Applications:**
+   - Manage a history of user inputs or actions involving strings.

+7. **String-based Sliding Windows:**
+   - Process a stream of string data and keep track of recent strings.

+8. **Fixed-Size String Buffer in Resource-Constrained Environments:**
+   - Manage string data efficiently in resource-constrained environments.

 ## License